 Directly in front of me, as I walked in the door, was the living room.
 There was a tattered loveseat on the opposite wall.
 That’s where Gloria went to sit down.
 To the left, with a small table and lamp in between, was a cushioned rocker where Eleanor was sitting and, next to her, a walker.
 There was a coffee table in front of them both.
 There was another small chair to the right of the love seat.
 That’s where I sat.
 It was Jerry’s chair.
 All the chairs faced the front door wall.

 At the entryway, looking to my right, I saw a small television and TV stand, and three folded TV trays.
-On the adjacent wall there was a padlocked bedroom door (used for storage I found out later), and next to that an old desk with a computer.
+On the adjacent wall there was a padlocked bedroom door (used for storage I found out later), and next to an old desk with a computer.
 Directly to the left of the desk, and on the same wall as the loveseat, was the door to the kitchen.

 Still standing in the entryway, to my left and down a very short hallway was the door to Jerry’s room.
 His room had a single bed.
 The room was small, though adequate and clean, and minimally decorated.
 The window in his room was nailed shut.
 A little further down the hallway on the right was the door to the master bedroom.
 Mother and daughter shared the master bedroom with two single beds.
-At the end of the hallway was the bathroom that Jerry used.
+At the end of the hallway was the bathroom Jerry used.

 They managed to get Jerry to school the day I arrived.
 I introduced myself, and we began to talk.
 Within a few minutes, Eleanor started to cry.
 Here’s why.